The City of Melville encourages individuals and groups to hold events that engage the community.

-If you are planning to hold a public event within the City - either on City of Melville land or private land, an Events Application must be lodged by you (as the event organiser).
-The Events Application guides you through the requirements for a successful event and assists you in ensuring legislative requirements are met.
-You should also refer to Fees and Charges.
+If you are planning to hold a public event within the City, either on City of Melville land or private land, an Events Application must be lodged by you (as the event organiser).
+The Application guides you through the requirements for a successful event and assists you in ensuring legislative requirements are met.
+Some Fees and Charges may apply.

 Organisers of public events are responsible for ensuring the health and safety of both those attending and the surrounding residents.
-Additional information or approvals may be required from other agencies and it is the responsibility of the event organiser to ensure all relevant approvals and information are obtained for each event.
+Additional information or approvals may be required from other agencies, and it is the responsibility of the event organiser to ensure all relevant approvals and information are obtained for each event.

 Many public events take place in the City of Melville each year.
-These events include community based festivals such as markets, festivals, memorial services and Christmas carols.
-There are also sporting events held such as runs, walks, large sporting carnivals, triathlons, and bike tours.
+These events include community based festivals; such as markets, festivals, memorial services and Christmas carols.
+There are also sporting events held; such as runs, walks, large sporting carnivals, triathlons, and bike tours.

 The City of Melville has many reserves and facilities available for you to choose from to hold your event.

-Before completing an Events Application it is recommended that you contact the City’s Health Services on 9364 0666 to discuss the approval requirements for your event.
+Before completing an Application it is recommended that you contact the City’s Health Services on 9364 0666 to discuss the approval requirements for your event.

-You must obtain approval for an Outdoor Sporting Event, if any portion of a run, walk, triathlon, bike tour or similar, is proposed to take place either wholly or partly within the municipality of the City of Melville.
+You must obtain approval for an Outdoor Sporting Event if any portion of a run, walk, triathlon, bike tour or similar, is proposed to take place either wholly or partly within the municipality of the City of Melville.
 This includes if the event is on a public street, reserve or footpath.